-The Permittee shall promptly notify the Illinois EPA of deviations from permit requirements for the affected processes, as follows.
-Such notifications shall include a description of each deviation and a discussion of the probable cause of deviation, any corrective actions taken, and any preventative measures taken, pursuant to Section 39.5(7)(f)(ii) of the Act.
+The Permittee shall promptly notify the Illinois EPA of deviations from permit requirements for $\underline{\text{the}}$ affected processes, as follows.
+Such notifications shall include a description of each deviation and a discussion of the probable cause of deviation, any corrective actions taken, and any preventative measures taken, pursuant to Section $39.5\,(7)\,(f)\,(ii)$ of the Act.

-i.
-For those breakdown or malfunction PM and opacity events that require notification and reporting pursuant to Condition 7.4.10(b)(i), notification and reporting shall be provided pursuant to Condition 7.4.10(b)(i) rather than 7.4.10(a).

-- ii.
-Within 30 days after the conclusion of an incident in which the Permittee continued to operate an affected process for more than 12 operating hours after discovering that emission control measures required by the record identified in Condition 7.4.9(b)(i) were not present or operating, the Permittee shall submit written notice to the Illinois EPA.
+- i.
+For those breakdown or malfunction PM and opacity events that require notification and reporting as specified in pursuant to Condition 7.4.10(b)(i) for certain deviations from), notification and reporting shall be provided pursuant to Condition 7.4.410(b)(i) rather than 7.4.10(a). - Notification Within 30 days for operationafter ii. the conclusion of an incident in which the Permittee continued to operate an affected process that was not in compliance with applicable requirements in Condition 7.4.6(a) that continued for more than four 12 operating hours from the time that it wasafter discovering that emission control measures required by the record identified. in Condition 7.4.9(b)(i) were not present or operating, the Permittee shall submit written notice to the Illinois EPA.
 Such notifications shall be accompanied by a copy of the records for the incident required by Condition 7.4.9(e). - iii.
-A. Except for events and incidents for which notification or reporting is required by Condition 7.4.10(a)(ii) or 7.4.10(b)(i), as referenced in 7.4.10(a)(i), all other notifications shall be submitted with the quarterly reports required by Condition 7.4.10(b)(ii). - B. With the quarterly report, the Permittee shall also address deviations that occurred during the quarter that have been separately reported to the Illinois EPA, with a summary of such deviations.
+A. Notification Except for events and incidents for which notification or reporting is required by Condition 7.4.10(a) (ii) or 7.4.10(b) (i), as referenced in 7.4.10(a) (i), all other notifications shall be submitted with the quarterly reports required by Condition 7.4.10(b) (ii) for other deviations, including deviations from applicable emission standards, inspection requirements, and recordkeeping requirements.). - B. With these reports the quarterly report, the Permittee shall also address deviations that occurred during the quarter that have been separately reported to the Illinois EPA, with a summary of such deviations.
 For this purpose, the Permittee need not resubmit the detailed information provided in prior notifications and reports for such deviations. - b.
-Reporting When Continued Operation Occurred During Malfunctions and Breakdowns i.
-A. The Permittee shall immediately notify the Illinois EPA's Regional Office, by telephone, facsimile or electronic mail, for each incident in which the opacity from an affected process exceeds 30 percent for eight or more 6-minute averaging periods within a two hour period unless the Permittee has begun the shutdown by such time.
-(Otherwise, if opacity during an incident only exceeds 30 percent for no more than seven 6-minute averaging periods, the Permittee
+Reporting ofWhen Continued Operation Occurred During Malfunctions and Breakdowns

-Pursuant to 35 IAC 201.263 and Sections 39.5(7)(a) and (f) of the Act, the Permittee shall provide the following notifications and reports to the Illinois EPA for incidents when operation of an affected process(es) continued with excess emissions or excess opacity during malfunction or breakdown as addressed by Condition 7.4.3(b).
+Pursuant to 35 IAC 201.263 and Sections 39.5(7)(a) and (f) of the Act, the Permittee shall provide the following notifications and reports to the Illinois EPA for incidents when operation of an affected process(es) continued with excess emissions, including continued operation or excess opacity during malfunction or breakdown as addressed by Condition 7.4.3(b).